CTAR is committed to holding our Realtor® members to the highest standards of ethical, professional and fair business practices.

 Click here to submit.

 Even Realtors® who are committed to high standards of conduct occasionally have honest business disputes with other professionals, clients or customers.
 Mediation is the best alternative to expensive, lengthy and unpredictable litigation.

 Ombudsman Informal Resolution | Contact Teena Martindale, 843.793.5202

 There are a number of ways for you to get involved with CTAR’s Professional Standards services.
 It’s a great way to stay up-to-date on Code of Ethics changes, and increase your professionalism!

 If you’re interested in serving on one of the following committees, please contact Teena Martindale.

 CodePRO is a study group that meets monthly to discuss practical applications of the Code of Ethics including the subject of recent complaints.
 They review ethics and arbitration case studies, study due process, enact mock hearings and look in depth at procuring cause, arbitration and mediation.
 CodePROS is a pre-requisite for continued service in Professional Standards and recommended for brokers, new and experienced agents.

 Professional Standards Committee

-The professional standards committee conducts hearings in matters involving alleged ethical misconduct and/or arbitration requests.
-Members serve 3-year terms.
+Members of this Division are also appointed to serve on Hearing Panels to conduct hearings and adjudicate Cases.
 Legal counsel reviews each Case for due process after the hearing.
 The Board of Directors then reviews the findings of fact for each case.